Creative Retreats for care experienced people:

 We have compiled the pieces of work produced by the participants into an anthology, which is available to anyone interested in having a read through the stories and poetry of the young people.
 Contact about this: email@example.com

 In addition to our experiences with the activities the facilities and service provided by the Arvon foundation were excellent.
 The food which was provided by the foundation was of the best quality, locally produced meat and vegetables.
 We all cooked delicious together in alternate teams which provided young people with a sense of achievement and independence.

-Arvon have invited us back for our next week, where we will be looking at their Yorkshire residential at Lumb Bank House also!
+Arvon invited us back to their Yorkshire residential at Lumb Bank House

-Many thanks to The Arts council England for helping to fund the writers week.
+Many thanks to The Arts council England for helping fund our creative writers weeks since 2013.